morrisyoung/eQTL_BayesMixNeuralNet_simulator/README.md

 ../simulation_data_reformat/genotype
 ../simulation_data_reformat/genotype/chr1

 ../simulation_para
 ../simulation_para/para_init_cis_gene
 ../simulation_para/para_init_cellenv_gene
 ```
+(there are still some redundency in the second folder, as we won't load the model parameters from there, but we still save a copy of the model parameters there)

 so make sure you have the access to create them when running the program.